borisvanschooten/webcogs-ai-toolkit/README.md

 #### updatecogsinplace VSCode extension

 There is now a VSCode extension, which is a separate node package in the folder *vscode-extension/webcogs/*.
-This extension adds a codelens for each @cogs_func directive, allowing you to generate each function from the editor with click of a button.
+This extension adds a codelens for each @cogs_func directive, allowing you to generate each function from the editor with a single click.

-This is not on the marketplace yet, but you can install it via a WSIX file.
+You can install it from the VSCode marketplace, or via a WSIX file.
 For more instructions, see *vscode-extension/webcogs/README.md*.

 ### WebCogsCore HTML app framework